 (Free Application for Federal Student Aid)

-- Complete only if a situation applies to your family
+- Necessary only if a situation applies to your family

-- Should meet or exceed any minimum amount which may be shown
+- Your cost should meet or exceed any minimum amount shown

 - Educational Expense - $2000; tuition for parent or younger sibling

-- Educational Loan in Repayment - for a parent repaying certain loans
+- Educational Loan in Repayment -$2000; parent repaying loans

-- Second Household - for a family living in two homes in different cities
+- Second Household - if living in two homes in different cities

 Satisfactory Academic Progress